-7.1 BSC Qualification requirements

-A Supplier is required by the Balancing and Settlement Code only to use Qualified Persons for the purposes of providing meter operation services.
-Full details of the procedure are available in BSCP537 from the BSC Website “ www.elexon.co.uk ”.
+[MEM]7.1 Not Used

-7.2 Meter Operation Code of Practice Agreement requirements
+[MEM]7.2 Meter Operation Code of Practice Agreement requirements

-The Meter Operation Code of Practice Agreement covers the installation, operation and maintenance of Metering Equipment by Meter Operator Agents.
+The Retail Energy Code Meter Operation Code of Practice Agreement covers the installation, operation and maintenance of Metering Equipment by Meter Operator Agents.
 It identifies the safety and technical requirements relevant to meter operation, and the interface between a Meter Operator Agent and a Distribution System Operator.
 It specifies the requirements for both the Metering Business and field staff as appropriate.

 The principles within the Meter Operation Code of Practice Agreement form the basis of good practice for meter installation, operation and maintenance at any site that is connected, either to a Distribution System or to any other network.

-A party's compliance with the Meter Operation Code of Practice Agreement is regulated and policed by the Registration Authority.
+A party's compliance with the Retail Energy Code Meter Operation Code of Practice Agreement is regulated and policed by the Registration Authority.

-7.3 Appropriate Seals
+[MEM]7.3 Appropriate Seals

-All SVA Customers Metering Equipment shall be sealed in accordance with Appendix 8 and 9 of the Meter Operation Code of Practice Agreement and any applicable BSCP.
+All SVA Customers Metering Equipment shall be sealed in accordance with the Retail Energy Code Meter Operation Code of Practice Agreement and any applicable BSCP.

 8. Defined metering points and point of supply